-First, set the view only mode for the both desktop tables.
-This mode does not affect automatic table filling, but prevents changing and deleting table data by user.
+First, set the view-only mode for both desktop tables.
+This mode does not affect automatic table filling but prevents changing and deleting table data by a user.

 For each table on the form in the property palette select View only.

 Figure 12-1.
 Selecting View only